llm-bible/llm-bible.github.io/_publications/adewumi2022vector.markdown

 bibkey: adewumi2022vector
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.03666"}
-tags: ['Model Architecture', 'GPT', 'Pretraining Methods', 'Transformer', 'Prompting', 'Applications']
+tags: ['Transformer', 'GPT', 'Applications', 'Model Architecture', 'Pretraining Methods', 'Prompting']
 ---
 We demonstrate, in this study, that an open-domain conversational system trained on idioms or figurative language generates more fitting responses to